ddhartma/Face-Generation-with-DCGANs/README.md

 In more detail, I am using Deep Convolutional Generative Adversarial Networks (DCGANs) to generate new fake images.
 The project is broken down into a series of tasks from loading in data to defining and training adversarial networks.
 At the end of the notebook, I have implemented a section to visualize the results of the trained Generator.
 The generated samples look like fairly realistic faces with small amounts of noise.

 I am using the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train your adversarial networks.
 Each of the CelebA images has been cropped to remove parts of the image that don't include a face, then resized down to 64x64x3 NumPy images.
+The total number of images used for the Discriminator training is 10674.
 Some sample data is show below.

 ![image0]

 The code is written in PyTorch.
 If you are interested in the specific coding steps open the Jupyter Notebook *dlnd_face_generation.ipynb*.
 A description to *open/execute* the file is provided in the Getting Started section.

 ## Getting Started